addankisrinivas/addankisrinivas/README.md

 # <a href="https://www.linkedin.com/in/srinivasaddanki/">Srinivas Addanki</a>'s IT and Cybersecurity Project Portfolio 🔐

 Welcome to my IT and Cybersecurity project portfolio!
-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Below, you'll find a collection of my work, showcasing my dedication to enhancing security operations and processes!
+I’m passionate about cybersecurity and enjoy solving tough problems through hands-on projects.
+Whether it’s managing vulnerabilities, detecting threats, or improving security processes, I love diving into the details and making systems safer.
+Below, you’ll find some of my work that shows how I’ve helped improve security operations and processes!

 ## ⚠️ Vulnerability Management Projects